How To Take Care of Small Cactus Plants (Mini Cactus Care Guide)

 Potting and Repotting

-This is only necessary if the small plant has filled out enough that its roots start to grow through the drainage holes at the bottom of your planter or begin sticking up above the soil surface.
+This is only necessary if the small plant has filled out enough that its roots grow through the drainage holes at the bottom of your planter or begin sticking up above the soil surface.

 Pruning